JWiseman-git/Skyrmion-Mapping-Project/README.md

 The code above is broken down into capabilities:

-1. Generate an image of a Skyrmion lattice in 2/3 dimensions.
+1. [GenerateLattice] Generate an image of a Skyrmion lattice in 2/3 dimensions.
 2. Calculate the local field being generated at a point specified by the user.